Our Program

 -

-with faculty scientists who may or may not be from historically excluded or marginalized communities but who have an established track record of federal research funding and a strong commitment to mentoring trainees from diverse backgrounds to elicit faculty trainees
+with faculty scientists who have an established track record of federal research funding and a strong commitment to mentoring trainees to elicit faculty trainees

 -

-with academic programs, professional organizations, and scientific agencies invested in training, supporting, and engaging rehabilitation practitioners and scientists to create and nurture communities and reduce barriers for diverse clinician scientists
+with academic programs, professional organizations, and scientific agencies invested in training, supporting, and engaging rehabilitation practitioners and scientists to create and nurture communities for future clinician scientists

 SELECT: